Kidswatter/Kidsybot/Installation-guide-for-Raspberry-Pi-with-Raspbian-or-PC-with-Debian.md

 ## Install dependencies
 We only need to do partial installations from the linux tutorials now, since we did parts of it manually:
-`sudo apt-get install git libopus-dev libffi-dev libsodium-dev`
+`sudo apt-get install libopus-dev libffi-dev libsodium-dev`

 ## Download and setup the MusicBot
 First lets go back home: